spatialstatisticsupna/BJ_2022/R/README.md

 -   **period**: Takes values 1 to 10 representing the periods 1989-1990, 1991-1992, ... , 2007-2008 (managed on a biannual basis).

--   **region**: Takes the values 1 to 11 for the following regions of Navarre and Basque Country: 1-Gran Bilbao, 2-North Biscay, 3-South Biscay, 4-West Gipuzkoa, 5-East Gipuzkoa, 6-Donostia-Bajo Bidasoa, 7-Alava, 8-Mid Navarra, 9-Navarra South, 10-Navarra North, 11-Pamplona.
+-   **region**: Takes the values 1 to 11 for the following regions of the Basque Country and Navarre: 1-Gran Bilbao, 2-North Biscay, 3-South Biscay, 4-West Gipuzkoa, 5-East Gipuzkoa, 6-Donostia-Bajo Bidasoa, 7-Alava, 8-Mid Navarra, 9-Navarra South, 10-Navarra North, 11-Pamplona.

 -   **outcome**: Indicates if the observed number of cases are incident cases or deaths (mortality)